austin-thesing/GitCommitGenius/README.md

 * `gitCommitSummarizer.externalGitClient`: External Git client to integrate with (None or Tower)
 * `gitCommitSummarizer.summaryModel`: Model to use for generating summaries (OpenAI or Cloudflare)
 * `gitCommitSummarizer.cloudflareWorkerUrl`: URL of the Cloudflare Worker for generating summaries (required if using Cloudflare model)
+* `gitCommitSummarizer.summaryStyle`: Style of the generated commit summary (default, conventional, or detailed)
+* `gitCommitSummarizer.subscriptionTier`: User's subscription tier (free or premium)

+## Premium Features

+The premium tier offers the following advanced features:

+1. Commit history analysis: Analyzes your recent commits to suggest more contextual and relevant commit messages.
+2. Advanced AI model: Uses GPT-4 for generating summaries, providing more accurate and detailed results.
+3. Higher token limits: Allows for longer and more detailed commit summaries.

+To upgrade to the premium tier:

+1. Open the Command Palette (Ctrl+Shift+P)
+2. Run the command "Upgrade to Premium"
+3. Follow the Stripe checkout process to complete your subscription

 ## Running and Testing the Extension